In This Article

 Read on to learn everything you need know before getting a septum piercing.

-What Is a Septum Piercing?
+What is a Septum Piercing?

-Septum piercings, as you may know, are named after the part of the nose where they're located.
+A septum piercing is just what it sounds like—a piercing that's located at your septum, a part of the nose.
 Your septum is a thin wall of cartilage that runs down the center of your nose, separating your right and left nostrils.
 A septum piercing, however, shouldn't penetrate the cartilage.
 It should go through the softer space of tissue just below the septum.
-Piercers refer to it as the sweet spot.
+Piercers refer to it as the "sweet spot."

-According to Fenton, your piercing will feel significantly better after eight weeks, but it takes about four to five months for most of the healing to take place.
+According to Fenton, your piercing will feel significantly better after eight weeks, but it takes about four to six months for most of the healing to take place.
 "As with any significant damage to the skin or mucosal surfaces, it can take up to a year or more for the scar tissue to have reached its full strength, so one should be cautious about changing jewelry prior to that."

 Your skincare routine should also be modified during the aftercare process.
 "When cleansing or moisturizing the skin near the nasal septum, minimize the use of soap or moisturizer in close proximity to the piercing," says Fenton.
 "You really want to avoid contact of things like soaps and creams or moisturizers that could migrate into the piercing."
 He also advises steering clear of soaking in baths or hot tubs since these can be breeding grounds for bacteria.